etetoolkit/ete/doc/tutorial/tutorial_phylogeny.rst

 phylogenies, in which node names usually represent sequence identifiers.

-Species names will be stored in the :attr:`PhyloNode.species` attribute of each leaf node.
-The method :func:`PhyloNode.get_species` can be used obtain the set of species names found under a given internal node (speciation or duplication event).
+Species names will be stored in the :attr:`PhyloTree.species` attribute of each leaf node.
+The method :func:`PhyloTree.get_species` can be used obtain the set of species names found under a given internal node (speciation or duplication event).
 Often, sequence names do contain species information as a part of the name, and ETE can